Last fact-checked: 13 August 2020

 The area to be treated is first cleansed and disinfected, and you will be given a local anesthetic or an ice pack to numb the area.
 Botox is injected with a fine-needle syringe, with each area usually taking about five minutes.

 After a brief rest, you can leave and get on with the rest of your day.
-The Botox usually takes a few days to fully show and the effects last between three to five months, after which you can have a top-up.
+The Botox usually takes a few days to fully reveal the results, and the effects last between three to five months, after which you can have a top-up.

 In Thailand Botox is around AUD $10 per unit, costing around AUD $600 (US$550 CAD $675; £350 GBP, €490) for these same areas.
 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.]